Cultural norms, traditions and values. Cultural traditions, values, norms

 What will we do with the received material:

-Value for a person is everything that has a certain significance for him, personal or social.
-“Value is the positive or negative significance of the objects of the surrounding world for a person, class, group, society as a whole, determined not by their properties in themselves, but by their involvement in the sphere of human life, interests and needs, social relations; criterion and method for assessing this significance, expression in moral principles and norms, ideals, attitudes, goals "
+Value for a person is everything that has a certain significance for him, personal or social in nature.
+“Value is the positive or negative significance of objects of the surrounding world for a person, class, group, society as a whole, determined not by their properties in themselves, but by their involvement in the sphere of human life, interests and needs, social relations; a criterion and method for assessing this significance, expression in moral principles and norms, ideals, attitudes, goals"

-Cultural values are objects of material and spiritual activity of a person that have socially - useful properties and characteristics that can meet the diverse needs of people.
-Value is understood as a universally recognized norm, formed in a certain culture, which sets patterns and standards and influences the choice between possible behavioral alternatives, allows for the polarity of decisions, which indicates the ambivalent, dual nature of value.
-Values help a person and society to determine the good and the bad, the beautiful and the ugly, the essential and the secondary.
-The priority of certain values reflects the degree of human spirituality.
+Cultural values are objects of material and spiritual human activity that have social beneficial properties and characteristics through which the diverse needs of people can be satisfied.
+Value is understood as a generally accepted norm, formed in a certain culture, which sets patterns and standards and influences the choice between possible behavioral alternatives, allows for the polarity of decisions, which indicates the ambivalent, dual nature of value.
+Values help a person and society to define good and bad, beautiful and ugly, essential and unimportant.
+The priority of certain values reflects the degree of spirituality of a person.

-Human values presuppose, first of all, the understanding of unity human race.
-There are such absolutes that are significant for the entire human race, without them the unity of mankind would not be so total.
-Christianity has made a colossal revolution in the understanding of universal relations, proclaiming the commandment: "Love your neighbor as yourself."
-From now on, each person is involved in another, universal closeness is being strengthened between people, based on a single belonging to the human race.
+Human values presuppose, first of all, an understanding of unity human race.
+There are absolutes that are significant for the entire human race, without them the unity of humanity would not be so total.
+Christianity made a colossal revolution in the understanding of universal connections, proclaiming the commandment: “Love your neighbor as yourself.”
+From now on, each person is involved in another, universal intimacy is strengthened between people, based on a single belonging to the human race.

-There is no culture that does not negatively evaluate murder, lies, theft, although there are differences in ideas about the limits of tolerance.
-Modern culture that unites humanity is based on universal values: movement for the protection of the rights of the individual, respect for her, recognition of her merits, freedom, conscience, humanity, mutual enrichment of national cultures, scientific knowledge and advanced technologies and ecological attitude to life and environment.
-Human culture is also the best forms of creative activity of people.
+There is no culture where murder, lying, and theft are not negatively assessed, although there are differences in ideas about the limits of tolerance.
+Modern culture that unites humanity is based on universal human values: movement for the protection of individual rights, its respect, recognition of its merits, freedom, conscience, humanity, mutual enrichment of national cultures, scientific knowledge and advanced technologies and ecological attitude to life and environment.
+Universal human culture is also the best forms of creative activity of people.

 Material values are material goods intended to satisfy vital needs.
-Material needs, of course, are decisive, but they, especially in the century scientific and technological progress can be satisfied pretty soon, if we talk about reasonable needs.
-But, as they say folk wisdom“Man does not live by bread alone.”
+Material needs, of course, are decisive, but they, especially in the age scientific and technological progress can be satisfied quite quickly, if we talk about reasonable needs.
+But, as it says folk wisdom“Man does not live by bread alone.”
 Spiritual values play an important role in human life, society, and culture.
-They are thoughts, ideas, theories, norms, ideals, images that can take the form of scientific and works of art, works of architecture, painting, music, films, television programs which carry high ideas, images, feelings and ideas.
-Museums, libraries, schools, radio, etc. are the keepers and distributors of spiritual values.
-Concern for the multiplication of the material and spiritual values of society, for the cultural growth of a person, the awareness of the necessary conditions for introducing him to these values is one of the laws of the development of society.
+They are thoughts, ideas, theories, norms, ideals, images that can take the form of scientific and works of art, works of architecture, painting, music, films, television programs, which carry high ideas, images, feelings and perceptions.
+Museums, libraries, schools, radio, etc. are guardians and distributors of spiritual values.
+Concern for the increase in the material and spiritual values of society, for the cultural growth of a person, and awareness of the necessary conditions for introducing him to these values is one of the laws of the development of society.

-There are social norms accepted in any culture, in any society, i.e. general cultural moral norms: “do not steal”, “do not kill” ...
-They contribute to the moral improvement of the public and private life of citizens.
+There are social norms accepted in any culture, in any society, i.e. general cultural moral norms: “don’t steal”, “don’t kill”...
+They help to morally improve the public and personal life of citizens.
 Live humanely.
-Living in society, a person should strive not to infringe on the rights of another, and therefore build his behavior in such a way that it corresponds to the behavior of that social group where he is, lives, works.
-When norms are violated, human behavior becomes anti-social, anti-cultural.
-Living in this or that environment, a person must master its spiritual values, recognize them, master and use them, otherwise he will be cut off from this culture or come into conflict with it.
+Living in society, a person should strive not to infringe on the rights of another, which means building his behavior so that it corresponds to the behavior of that person. social group, in which he is located, lives, works.
+When norms are violated, a person’s behavior becomes antisocial and anticultural.
+Living in a particular environment, a person must master its spiritual values, recognize them, master and use them, otherwise he will find himself cut off from this culture or come into conflict with it.

-Thus, cultural norms are certain rules of behavior that regulate human actions in the most important aspects. social life providing guarantees for the integrity and sustainability of society.
-Therefore, in them more than in values, there is a command moment, a requirement to act in a certain way.
-Adherence to norms is provided in two ways: by their internalization and (transformation external requirements into the inner need of the individual) and through institutionalization (the inclusion of norms in the structure of society and social control).
+Thus, cultural norms are certain rules of behavior that regulate human actions in the most important aspects social life, providing guarantees of the integrity and sustainability of society.
+Therefore, in them to a greater extent than in values, there is a commanding element, a requirement to act in a certain way.
+Compliance with norms is ensured in two ways: through their internalization (transformation external requirements into the internal need of the individual) and through institutionalization (incorporation of norms into the structure of society and social control).